shahidhn/shahidhn.github.io-src/content/pages/home.md

 Title: Shahid
 save_as: index.html

 Hey, I'm Shahid!
-I'm a junior-year computer engineering student at The University of Texas at Austin, and a proud Dell EMC alum.
+I'm a junior-year computer engineering student at The University of Texas at Austin, a Venture Partner with Contrary Capital, and a proud Dell EMC alum.

 My current interests are machine learning, startups and entrepreneurship, religion, and blues music.
 I love hiking and backpacking, and (try to) play guitar on occasion.